S3-working-group/s3-practical-guide/docs/all.md

 </div></div>

+##### Overview

-* draws on the collective intelligence and diversity of perspective within a group
+Proposal Forming involves people in co-creating agreements through a facilitated group process that draws on the collective intelligence and diversity of perspective within a group, and fosters accountability and sense of ownership.
-* involves people in co-creating agreements
-* fosters accountability and sense of ownership

 _Proposal Forming_ may also be used by an individual.